 You can learn more about our guides and instructors on the About Us page.

-On this point-to-point trip you will have luggage support, which means your bags are transferred each day to the next accommodation and you only need to carry a small/medium sized 'rucksack' for items you might need during the course of the day.
-Please refer to the kit list for this trip for guidance on the size of rucksack required.
+Your luggage will be transferred daily to the next accommodation and you only need carry a small/medium sized 'rucksack' for items you need during the course of the day.
+Please refer to the kit list for guidance on the size of rucksack required.

-If your trip begins and ends at the same hotel in Chamonix it is possible to leave any extra luggage at the hotel for your return.
+If your trip begins and ends at the same hotel in Chamonix it is possible to leave extra luggage at the hotel for your return.
 However, we cannot guarantee at this point in time that we will be using the same hotel at the beginning and end of your journey as it depends on availability.
+Contact us for details.

 On your itinerary you will find an indication of the amount of ascent and descent you can expect each day.
 This offers a guideline to how much effort might be expended each day and allows you to decide, based on previous experience, if your fitness and stamina are correct for the trip.